Army Air Assault comes to Kuwait

 |0

-This work, Army Air Assault comes to Kuwait [Image 1 of 5], by SGT Jonathan Fernandez, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Army Air Assault comes to Kuwait, by SGT Jonathan Fernandez, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT